PROBLEMS WE SOLVE

 - What market threats exist?
 How real are they?
-Should we respond?
+How should we respond?

 - What scenarios are likely?
 How can we plan for them?

-- How well does your value proposition resonate in the market?
-How well does it align with your customer’s needs/problems?
+- How well does our value proposition resonate in the market?
+How well does it align with our customer’s needs/problems?
 How is it unique and better than the competition?